mypocketgenius/pocket_genius/Planning Docs/alpha_build.md

 **⚠️ IMPORTANT:** Complete Phase 0.1 before moving to any other features below.

 **✅ COMPLETED:** Phase 0.1 is complete.
 Feedback API now uses batched operations and responds in <500ms.
 All tests passing.
 Ready to proceed to Phase 3.

+**📝 NOTE:** After completing Phase 3.3 and 3.4 (Dec 18, 2025), a side quest was undertaken to migrate from modal-based feedback to pill-based feedback UX (see `Planning Docs/12-19_feedback_ux_update.md`).
+This migration:
+- Replaced the "Need More" modal (Phase 3.3) with expansion pills
+- Kept the copy feedback modal (Phase 3.4) per plan decision
+- Integrated Phase 3.5 conversation feedback into the star rating system instead of creating a separate modal
+- All functionality is working, but implemented differently than originally planned

 ---